 - birth defects;

 - ectopic pregnancy.

-If it can be proven that a failure to diagnose resulted in illness or injury to the mother or baby, it could result in compensation.
-A medical malpractice claim would need to have three important elements.
+If it can be proven that a failure to diagnose resulted in a catastrophic infection or injury, you may file a medical malpractice lawsuit, which entails three important elements.

-The second element is showing that as a result of this breach in duty of care, it caused illness or injury.
-The consequences must be directly linked to the failure to diagnose, in this case.
+The second element is that this breach in duty of care directly caused illness or injury.

-The last element is establishing the serious illness or injuries that resulted in this negligent care.
-The harm must be significant enough to warrant seeking compensation in a claim.
+The last element is the harm must be significant enough to warrant the pursuit of compensation.

 If you have questions about a birth injury, lawyers Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.